Golf Chipping 101: A Guide For Every Situation

 - Align your feet so that the ball is a bit closer to your front foot than it is your back foot.
 It should be about one ball length closer to the front foot--and no more than two.
 This will help the ball get a few inches off the ground.

-- Use your seven- or eight-iron to hit a chip shot.
-A nine-iron or wedge can also be used, but both of those clubs have too much loft and you would need to change the angle of the club head by bringing your wrists forward to use the clubs with more loft.
-A seven-iron is the best club to use on a chip from 50 yards or less.
+- Use your 7- or 8-iron to hit the shot.
+A 9-iron or wedge can also be used, but both of those clubs have too much loft and you would need to change the angle of the clubhead by bringing your wrists forward to use the clubs with more loft.

 - Think of the uphill chip shot as an elongated putt.
 This stroke will work well as long as you do not face any hazards on your way to the green.
 Bring the club back to about mid-calf level and bring it forward while keeping your wrists stiff.
 Bring the club forward to about mid-shin level.

 - Keep your head down when chipping the ball.
-You cannot afford to miss-hit with this club or the ball will dribble off to the side or won't go the adequate distance.
-Try to watch the club face hit the back of the ball and don't pick your head up until the club has finished its swing.
+Try to watch the clubface hit the back of the ball and don't pick your head up until the club has finished its swing.

 How to Chip from the Fringe